Street food: to eat or not to eat?

 - Freshly prepared food.
 Look out for hot coals and stir fries that are either cooked to order or food that is coming off the heat and moving quickly.

 - Cutlery.
 Either give it a clean with some paper tissue or rub chop sticks together before you use them.
+Better yet, have your own bamboo cutlery with you!

 What to avoid

-When you’re looking for your next meal use all your senses.
-Keep your eyes peeled for what’s going on around a stall, how and where food is stored and follow your nose.
+When you’re looking for your next meal, use all your senses.
+Keep your eyes peeled for what’s going on around a stall, how and where food is stored, and follow your nose.

 - Flies and other insects.
 You can’t avoid insects and flies, but you can avoid eating food that they’ve been sitting on.
 If food and pots are left uncovered and unattended, walk on.